mattermost/docs/doc/advanced/external-object-storage/index.md

 ## Backups

-Backups are also stored in object storage, and need to be configured to point externally rather than the included minio service.
+Backups are also stored in object storage, and need to be configured to point externally rather than the included MinIO service.
 The backup/restore procedure makes use of two separate buckets.
 A bucket for storing backups (`global.appConfig.backups.bucket`) and a tmp bucket for preserving existing data during the restore process (`global.appConfig.backups.tmpBucket`).
 Currently AWS S3-compatible object storage systems and Google Cloud Storage are supported backends